JanEGerken/ms-in-dnns/lecture_d/assignment_d.md

 Add a checkpointing mechanism to the `income_net.py` training script.
 In particular, at the end of each epoch, the model- and optimizer state should be saved to disc.
 On Google Cloud, the checkpoint should be saved to the same directory in which the output text file is saved.
 You should only keep the last checkpoint (they can become large for bigger models).
 Additionally, always keep the best checkpoint according to validation loss.
 Therefore, you should end up with two checkpoints at the end of training: The best and the last one.

-Compute the validation accuracy not only at the end of training but after each epoch and select the best epoch based on this metric instead.
+Compute the validation accuracy not only at the end of training but after each epoch, log it and select the best epoch based on this metric instead.
 Rewrite the final evaluation to use the best epoch (according to validation accuracy), instead of the last one.
 Discuss potential pitfalls of this strategy.

 To get an idea of how the model is behaving, it is very helpful to look at some example predictions.
 Using the best epoch, predict on ten samples from each class of the validation data and log the results using a [`wandb.Table`](https://docs.wandb.ai/guides/track/log/log-tables#create-tables), as well as to terminal output.